jkirk/jkirk.github.io/content/posts/20231007-debian-post-installation-journal.md

 draft: true
 ---

-The Debian installation is easy.
+Installing Debian is easy.
 Configuring the system to my needs is much harder.

-My goal is to bootstrap/deploy the most important programs and settings as quickly and as automatically as possible.
+The goal is to bootstrap/deploy the most important programs and settings as quickly and as automatically as possible.
 <!--more-->

 ## Linux Desktop Bootstrap

-To make my Linux Desktop I need my dotfiles and some basic programs.
+To set up my "Linux Desktop" I need my dotfiles and some basic programs.

-I developed [linux-desktop-bootstrap.sh](https://github.com/jkirk/linux-desktop-bootstrap) where the `git`, `etckeeper`, and `ansible-core` gets installed at first.
+I developed [linux-desktop-bootstrap.sh](https://github.com/jkirk/linux-desktop-bootstrap), which installs `git`, `etckeeper`, and `ansible-core`.
-Then my dotfiles get deployed and the my base software selection gets installed.
+My dotfiles get deployed and my base software selection gets installed:

 ```sh
 ❯ busybox wget -O - https://raw.githubusercontent.com/jkirk/linux-desktop-bootstrap/main/linux-desktop-bootstrap.sh | sh